getsentry/rfcs/text/0091-ci-upload-tokens.md

 ## Token Storage

-Tokens are stored in the databased in hashed form, not in plain text.
+Tokens are stored in the database in hashed form, not in plain text.
 In addition, we store the last 4 characters of the token in plain text in order to help with identification of tokens.
 We also allow to define a `name` for a token for easier identification, however this may often be auto-generated when e.g. creating a token from the docs or other places.